Edward Daly (Irish revolutionary): Political involvement

 Although Daly's membership of the IRB is certain, it is not known when he joined the organisation.
 In November 1913 Daly joined the newly founded Irish Volunteers.
 He soon reached the rank of captain.
 He was assiduous in his study of military manuals and the professionalism of his company gained the admiration of senior officers in actions such as the Howth gun-running of 1914.
 In March 1915, he was promoted to the rank of commandant of the 1st Battalion.
 Like many other of the rising's leaders Daly was a member of the Keating branch of the Gaelic League.

 The Easter Rising

-Daly's battalion, stationed in the Four Courts and areas to the west and north of the centre of Dublin, saw the most harsh fighting of the rising.
+Daly commanded the First battalion, stationed in the Four Courts and areas to the west and north of the centre of Dublin, saw harsh fighting during the rising.
 He was forced to surrender his battalion on 29 April by Patrick Pearse.
-He was court martialed under the Defence of the Realm Act 1914 and executed by firing squad on 4 May 1916, at the age of 25.
+Daly was court martialled under the Defence of the Realm Act 1914 and executed by firing squad on 4 May 1916, at the age of 25.

-The men in his battalion spoke of him as a good leader.
-This opinion was also shared by a British officer that Daly's battalion had captured.
+Legacy

-Bray railway station was renamed Bray Daly railway station in his honour in 1966.
+Bray railway station in County Wicklow was renamed Bray Daly railway station in his honour in 1966.